 3 Important Questions to Ask Before Launching a Business Blog

 If you’re a business owner, there’s little doubt that you’ve thought about starting a blog.
-Blogs can help you attract website traffic, convert visitors into leads and build your reputation as an expert in your field.
+A business blog can help you attract website traffic, convert visitors into leads and build your reputation as an expert in your field.
 What’s not to like?

 Yet blogging requires a significant investment and if you don’t have your house in order it can be a magnificent waste of time.
 So get your blog off to a good start by asking yourself these three questions before you write a single word.